Easy Zucchini with Feta

 • Garlic Powder: This adds a sharper garlic flavor than fresh garlic and makes a difference in this recipe.

-• Red Wine Vinegar: The specific flavor of red wine vinegar works beautifully here.
+• Red Wine Vinegar: The specific flavor of red wine vinegar works really well here, as it does with this Greek-inspired vinegar chicken.

 • Feta Cheese: Creamy and tangy, this cheese adds an essential element to this zucchini dish.